Logo

 8.

-Nigel Winterburn began his Arsenal career at right-back, an emergency measure employed by Graham after he'd been unsuccessful in finding a worthwhile replacement for Viv Anderson.
+Nigel Winterburn began his Arsenal career at right-back, an emergency measure employed by Graham after he had been unsuccessful in finding a replacement for Viv Anderson.

 9.

-Nigel Winterburn made his Arsenal league debut as a substitute at Highbury against Southampton on 21 November 1987, and on the remainder of that season he played in 17 league games.
+Nigel Winterburn made his Arsenal league debut as a substitute at Highbury against Southampton on 21 November 1987, playing in 17 league games that season.

 10.

-Nigel Winterburn put the kick low and strong to the right hand corner as he viewed it, but Luton goalkeeper Andy Dibble guessed correctly and pushed the ball round the post.
+Nigel Winterburn struck powerfully towards to the bottom right-hand corner as he viewed it, but Luton goalkeeper Andy Dibble guessed correctly and pushed the ball round the post.

 11.